 Counseling Family and are you a good fit?
 There isn’t much question when a member of the family is seeming healthy, happy and content.
 Mothers and fathers will experience the greatest joy from seeing their family stable and healthy.

 But unfortunately not all families will be stable at all times.
 Modern life brings stress, anxiety, and depression.
 A family can quickly be brought to their knees when a mental health crisis approaches.
 Children with disabilities, increased financial stress, behavioral and emotional challenges affect a family dramatically.
-Even just the the normal stages and ages for childhood development can rock a family at their core.
+Even the normal stages and ages for childhood development can rock a family at their core.

 Some families have a built-in resiliency to most of these problems listed above.
 However, even the healthiest families often feel the need for help.

 Deciding if family therapy is for you is a big decision.
 You may feel that your admitting defeat but no your not.
 Choosing to get help for your family or for you and your spouse to improve the family is the smartest and bravest move you can make.
 If you can imagine therapy as a tool box than you can see how useful it is.
 You are learning new tools: listening, communication, conflict resolution, anger management and much more.

 If you find your family is experiencing any of the following symptoms (one or more) then it might be time to seriously consider getting help from a qualified professional therapist.

 Family members that have a difficult time functioning at normal capacity.

 Is your family feeling the energy drain?
 Do normal routine things feel like a burden?

 Family members often tend to have extremely high emotional reactions.

 Do any members of your family seem to exhibit excessive anger, depression, fear, sadness, or any other emotional reactions?